rebelsky/csc321-jekyll/_dev/_readings/saasbook1.md

 3. What are you most excited to learn more about later in the semester?
 Why?

 4. What point confused you the most?
-Try to explain it in your own words.
+Try to explain that point in your own words.
+For example, if you are confused by Service-Oriented Architecture, try to explain what SOA is.